wezm/leaf/README.md

 #### Rocket Configuration

-The web framework Leaf uses ([Rocket]), also has some of it's own configuration
+The web framework Leaf uses ([Rocket]), also has some of its own configuration
 options: <https://rocket.rs/v0.4/guide/configuration/>.

 File Format